-In the era of challenges and different types of technology, architectural design teams focus heavily on the colours of the classrooms.
+In the era of challenges and different types of technology, architectural design teams focus heavily on the colors of the classrooms.

 Melbourne St. Mary Primary School

-In St.Mary of the Cross in Melbourne, the new library has been designed with bright colours and common spaces that reinforce the creative attitude of the kids.
+In St.Mary of the Cross in Melbourne, the new library has been designed with bright colors and common spaces that reinforce the creative attitude of the kids.

-The area has common space for teachers and students and it is reflective of the sun’s bright colours.
+The area has common space for teachers and students and it is reflective of the sun’s bright colors.

 Indeed, the creation of a large modern learning environment able to accommodate over 250 students represented a challenge in terms of creating appropriately scaled spaces, cost-effectiveness and efficient construction.